Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "hit,ability,rock"/"all" - 7
 			"Ability Message"			"0"

+			// Check line-of-sight when the Mutant Tank uses its abilities.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0
+			// Maximum: 2
+			// --
+			// 0: OFF
+			// 1: Check if there is a solid object between the Mutant Tank and survivors.
+			// 2: Check if the Mutant Tank is facing the survivors.
+			"Ability Sight"				"0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the hit ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.